steffahn/rust-feature-ideas/brainstorming.md

 		contain only `DropEarly` types and that themselves don’t implement `Drop` (so they don’t do anything on drop that’s not not already explicitly marked _okay for executing earlier than lexical end of scope_ by their component anyways) can get auto `impl`’d.

+*	Some type system feature that allows back-wards reasoning to refine a type with certain defaults into slower but more capable variants.
+The example in mind would be a data structure using `Rc`, but that upgrades to `Arc` to become `Sync` (or maybe also to become `Send`).
+Questions arise on how far this decision gets fixed, i.e. in an Application where some variables (in some places) need `Sync` and others don’t, on what granularity will types be fixed to the `Arc` version around those variables?

+	Reasoning: It’s inconvenient to implement and even more inconvenient to use rc-based data

+	Problems: Lots.
+For example even: Concrete `Rc` and `Ac` has special properties like method dispatching - how does that generalize?
+	Also, while we’re at it, we should provide ways to unify `&` and `&mut`, and perhaps there, too, allow chains of type-inference to pick the right one.